 |All of the above for complete sustainable food infrastructure|

-Here are some of the initial renders and designs for this village:
+Here are some of the initial renders and design drawings for the Straw Bale Village:

 Click to Enlarge